kbysiec/vscode-search-everywhere/README.md

 Ability to decide if the workspace should be indexed only once.
 Each next startup of Visual Studio Code will collect data from cache.
 Default value: `true`

+* `searchEverywhere.shouldSearchSelection`

+Ability to decide wheather selection in active editor is put in search.
+Default value: `true`

 ## Release Notes

 Please check changelog for release details.